 The graph would be a triangle with 3 nodes and 3 edges

 Well, this is exactly what I've begun to do.
 Included in this article is an Excel sheet with a VBA macro that reverses common English words.
 I have made a sample of approximately 50,000 words, most of which are 3 to 5 letters long, and there are some amazing results.
 Above is an image of the directed graph using reversed words.
-A black and white image of lines and dots

 Here is a much better image after some processing and mapping of directed word pairs.
-Maybe not as esthetically attractive, but more informative.
-Look closely at the image below, you can see that matching pairs of reversed words are shown in purple.
+Maybe not as aesthetically attractive, but more informative.
+Look closely at the image below; you can see that matching pairs of reversed words are shown in purple.
 They represent 389 words.
 That is, words that reverse to form other English words, and the remaining grey nodes with edges are non-English word mappings.

 I have uploaded the source data for anyone interested in reviewing it.
 There is a VBA Excel sheet that was used to generate the source data.
 The Gephi program was used to create the images above.

-Well, this idea becomes even more fascinating if we consider some combination versus permutations of these words.
-First, let's set the stage with a little background on combinatoric formulations.
+This idea becomes even more fascinating if we compare combinations versus permutations of these words.First, let's set the stage with a little background on combinatoric formulations.

-Permutations of sets of objects can be calculated using the formula, = n! / (n-r), where N = set of objects and r = a subset sample of N. The arrangement of subsets is important.
-A permutation is a distinct set pairing operation, which differs from a combination by simple omission of the variable n in the formula.
-This omission significantly reduces the number of ordered pairs as will become obvious from exemplification.
+Permutations of sets of objects can be calculated using the formula= n! / (n-r), where N = set of objects and r = a subset sample of N.The arrangement of subsets is important.
+A permutation is a distinct set pairing operation, which differs from a combination by the omission of the variable n in the formula.This omission significantly reduces the number of ordered pairs.

-Combinations of sets of objects can be calculated using the formula, = n! /n! (n-r), where n = set of objects and r = a subset sample of n.
+Combinations of sets of objects can be calculated using the formula = n! /n! (n-r), where n = set of objects and r = a subset sample of n.
 The bold n indicates the factor difference in the formulation.

-So, let's calculate P(4,2) and C(4,2).
+Let's calculate P(4,2) and C(4,2).

 P(4,2) = 4!/(4!-2!) =12 and C(4,2) = 4!/2!(4-2)! = 6